arthurakay/GitHub_Gist_API_Demo/Readme.md

 Again, per the Sencha convention, this application requires that it be loaded on a web server.

 Viewing the `~/index.html` file will then automatically load the single page Ext JS application.

+## Unit Tests

+I tried to go the extra mile and showcase some unit tests against the `GitHub.API` class using Node.js.

+You can find these under `~/packages/GitHub/tests/API.js` -- but it needs to be said that using Node.js to test a JavaScript framework depending on the browser is a bad idea.
+The Ext JS framework assumes lots of things about a browser environment, while Node.js expects lots of things about a Node environment... and needless to say, these expectations don't always match.

+I'm using `jsdom` to get the job started, but ultimately you'd be more successful with PhantomJS or Siesta (or some other automated test suite running in a browser).